bcaffo/regmodsbook/manuscript/09_multivariate_examples.md

 [,6]	 Infant.Mortality   live births who live less than 1 year
 ~~~

-All variables but Fertility give proportions of the population.
+All variables but Fertility give percentages of the population.

 ![Plot of the Swiss data set](images/swiss1.png)